What is the difference between nr FR1 and FR2?

 • Frequency Range:

-• NR FR2 is geared towards use cases demanding ultra-high data rates, low latency, and high capacity, including applications like AR, VR, and FWA in high-density urban areas.
+• Nr FR2 is geared towards use boxes requesting ultra-high data rats, low latency, and high capacity, included Like AR, VR, and FWA in High-Density Urban Areas.

 Recent Updates